rasPanda/project-3/README.md

 ### Well functioning back-end
 Overall, our back-end was well set up and was easy to work with.
 This was especially satisfying given that we had 29 different CRUD operations (and we used 28 of them!).
 We accomplished this through good planning, and setting this up in full before we started any work on the client.

 We shared responsibility of working on the back-end, which meant that we were all very familiar and comfortable with all parts of the MVC design of our back-end.
-Finally, Carl did extensive endpoint testing, and the whole group wrote a series of tests to ensure that we were all very confident of the functionality.
+Finally, I personally did extensive endpoint testing, and the whole group wrote a series of tests to ensure that we were all very confident of the functionality.

 ### High level of interactivity and connectivity
 When we got to the front-end development, we were able to create a lot of interactivity with all of our back-end endpoints throughout the site.
 As mentioned above we were able to use 28 of 29 endpoints created.
 In addition, several of our models nest other models and schemas within themselves, with no issues when associating them to each other (e.g. connecting an event to a location, or attendee to an event)